mac-adam-chaieb/Haskell-Project-Euler/README.md

 Haskell-Project-Euler
 =====================

-Solved problems in Haskell from Project Euler
+Problems from Project Euler solved in Haskell